 - Improved and consolidated biorisk management in SHARP partner laboratories dedicated to the diagnostics of highly pathogenic infectious agents.

 Outputs & activities

-The work package is structured in specific tasks and working groups.
-Special funding is granted to task leaders, co-leaders and designated working group leaders to carry out specific defined activities in cooperation with all WP7 partners, while basic funding is granted to all WP7 partners to cover essential activities, such as participation in External Quality Assurance Exercises(EQAE), meetings and training courses.
-Special attention is attributed to partners from low GNI Member States to allow their participation in the various tasks of the Work Package.
+Special funding is granted to Task leaders, Co-leaders and designated WG leaders to carry out specific defined activities in cooperation with all WP7 partners, while basic funding is granted to all WP7 partners to cover essential activities, such as participation in External Quality Assurance Exercises(EQAE), meetings and training courses.
+Special attention is attributed to partners from low GNI Member States to allow their participation in the various tasks and Working Groups of the Work Package.

 - Report on quality assurance of diagnostics of highly infectious pathogens (yearly EQAEs) applied in microbiological SHARP partner laboratories.